Alfresco/acs-deployment/docs/helm/README.md

 * [Enable Email Services](./examples/email-enabled.md)
 * [Use a custom metadata keystore](./examples/custom-metadata-keystore.md)
 * [Install ACS license as part of the deployment](./examples/alf_license.md)

+## Upgrade

+You can use the standard `helm upgrade acs ./alfresco/alfresco-content-services --reuse-values` command, but make sure you read the [upgrades page](upgrades.md) to learn about breaking changes that may have been introduced since previous helm charts versions.

 ## Configure